christianalfoni/rask-ui/packages/core/README.md

-# @superfine-components/core
+# RASK

-A lightweight reactive component library built on [Superfine](https://github.com/jorgebucaran/superfine) with MobX-inspired reactivity.
+A lightweight reactive component library built on [Snabbdom](https://github.com/snabbdom/snabbdom) with MobX-inspired reactivity.

 ## Component and Element Lifecycle

 ### Overview

-Superfine Components uses a **host-based architecture** where each component creates a host DOM element (`<component>` tag with `display: contents`) and manages its own virtual DOM independently.
+RASK uses a **host-based architecture** where each component creates a host DOM element (`<component>` tag with `display: contents`) and manages its own virtual DOM independently.
 Components track their direct children for efficient cleanup detection.

 ### Component Lifecycle Phases